-The RCA50 tachometer is 80 mm in diameter and the hole in your dash should accept this diameter.
+The RCA50 tachometer is 80 mm in diameter, the RCA51 is 100 mm in diameter and the RCA52 120 mm and the hole in your dash should accept this diameter.
 It will require 60 mm behind the dash to accommodate the depth of the instrument and the clamping studs.